 Different studies indicate that adopting lacto-ovo vegetarian diets may have benefits in reducing the risk of specific cancer types such as gastro-intestinal cancers, gallbladder polyps and breast cancer in certain populations including North-Indian women.
 However, the studies didn’t find any significant reduction in the risk of breast cancer in lacto-ovo vegetarians of a low risk population in the United States.
 The decrease in the risk of colorectal cancers in those who follow a lacto-ovo vegetarian diet also may not be as significant as compared with pesco-vegetarians.
 However, these studies do suggest that following a lacto-ovo vegetarian diet may be beneficial in reducing the risk of certain type of cancers.

 Most of us do agree that vegetarians are generally more healthier than those who regularly follow a meat-based diet.
 However, there has to be a proper meal plan and a healthy balance of nutrients while choosing a vegetarian diet too.
 The vegan diet may be slightly better than lacto-ovo vegetarian diet in terms of reducing the risk of heart diseases, however, vegans may be deficient in vitamin B12, zinc and calcium.
-As lacto-ovo vegetarian diet includes milk, milk products and eggs, nutrients such as calcium, vitamin B12 and vitamin D can be easily obtained.
+As lacto-ovo vegetarians also eat foods like milk, milk products and eggs, nutrients such as calcium, vitamin B12 and vitamin D can be easily obtained.
 At the same time, taking lots of milk and milk products may also lead to certain health issues.
 Hence, when designing a cancer patients’ diet, including the right foods and supplements in the right quantities ensuring a balanced diet becomes crucial.

 One should also be careful while picking up pre-packaged foods for lacto-ovo vegetarians, as these may be highly processed with added sugars, calories and unhealthy oils that may not suit our health goals.